digitalocean/doctl/README.md

 ### macOS

-macOS users will have to install the `bash-completion` framework to use the auto-completion feature..
+macOS users will have to install the `bash-completion` framework to use the auto-completion feature.

 ```command
 brew install bash-completion